tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

     * A set of XML-based protocol messages
     * A set of protocol message bindings
-    * A set of profiles (utilizing all of the above) An important use case that SAML addresses is web-browser `single sign-on (SSO)<https://en.wikipedia.org/wiki/Single_sign-on>`_.
+    * A set of profiles (utilizing all of the above) An important use case that SAML addresses is web-browser `single sign-on (SSO) <https://en.wikipedia.org/wiki/Single_sign-on>`_ .
 Single sign-on is relatively easy to accomplish within a security domain (using cookies, for example) but extending SSO across security domains is more difficult and resulted in the proliferation of non-interoperable proprietary technologies.
-The SAML Web Browser `SSO<https://en.wikipedia.org/wiki/Single_sign-on>`_ profile was specified and standardized to promote interoperability.
+The SAML Web Browser `SSO <https://en.wikipedia.org/wiki/Single_sign-on>`_ profile was specified and standardized to promote interoperability.
     -- Wikipedia

 Wire comes with a backend module that provides saml single sign on and scim user provisioning for wire.
 You're looking at the administrator's manual.